Where your phone is quietly leaking money

 What we install

-Landfall puts a voice model in front of your existing business line.
-It answers in your company's voice, knows your service area, knows your pricing floor, and writes every call into the CRM your team already uses.
+Landfall installs a voice AI in front of your existing business line.
+It answers in your company's voice, knows your service area, knows your pricing floor, and writes every call into the scheduling system your team already uses.
 We do not replace your number or your auto-attendant.
 We sit behind them.

 The AI handles routine bookings, estimate requests, and scheduling.
 Emergencies route to your on-call tech by SMS, and escalate to a second name if the first does not acknowledge.
 Routine calls get handled.
 Urgent calls get a human fast.
 Everything gets logged.